jxnpass/jxnpass.github.io/_posts/2024-9-29-UtahStatsStudy.md

 # 20% of women will not find a randomly assigned man that meets their height requirements
 # MC Error: 0.2%
 ```

+If we assumed that $X_m$ and $X_f$ were normally distributed, we certainly could have calculated expected differences such that $E(X_d) = E(X_m) - E(X_f)$ and $Var(X_d) = Var(X_m) + Var(X_f)$ and gotten the same estimates.
+However, when calculating probabilities, we would fail to accomodate for the fact that our study can only account for differences in heights in inches, and not any values in between.
+Also, doing simulations in a paper sounds so much cooler!
+We then report the following Monte Carlo estimates from the code above.

+> Overall, this sounds like the women in our survey have reasonable and logical expectations for the minimum height requirement for men.
+In this simulation, only 7% of our randomly matchmade couples had the man shorter than the woman, and only 20% of women were paired with someone that did not meet their minimum height requirement.
+That means that generally, women in the Provo/Orem area hold preferences for men’s heights that are very reasonable to the men available.

 <div style="text-align: center;">
   <img src="/assets/UtahStats/figure7.4.png" alt="f7.4" style="width: 70%;">